Carl Gustaf Wrangel: Under King Charles XI

 In 1664, he was appointed Lord High Constable of the Realm, and as such, he was a member of the Privy Council during the minority of King Charles XI of Sweden.
 During the Wars for Bremen, he tried to win the city of Bremen for the Swedish crown but was not successful.
-On 15 November 1666, he was forced to make peace and concluded the Peace of Habenhausen.
-During the Scanian War, Wrangel commanded ineffectively because of his broken health and was recalled after his stepbrother, Baron Waldemar Wrangel (1647–1676), had been defeated at Fehrbellin during the Swedish invasion of Brandenburg.
+On 15 November 1666, he was forced to make peace and concluded the Treaty of Habenhausen.
+During the Scanian War, Wrangel commanded ineffectively because of his broken health and was recalled after his stepbrother, Baron Waldemar von Wrangel (1641–1675), had been defeated at Fehrbellin during the Swedish invasion of Brandenburg.

 Illness and death

 The hardships and injuries that Wrangel suffered during his multiple campaigns, combined with unhealthy eating habits, led to Wrangel suffering from several acute and chronic illnesses for most of his life, most notably gout and gallstone.
 He was treated at several health resorts, including Spa in August 1651, Langenschwalbach in July 1662 and Pyrmont in the summer of 1668 but without ever completely recovering.
 In 1674, he broke down "like dead" from two strikes of hypervolemia, and his chronic diseases made it nearly impossible for him to fulfill the tasks of commanding the Swedish forces in the Scanian War.

 Shortly afterwards, on 25 June (OS) or 5 July (NS) 1676, Wrangel died in his Spyker Castle on Rügen, Swedish Pomerania (also spelled Spycker, now part of Glowe Municipality).
 His body was transferred to Stralsund and remained there throughout the siege of 1678.
 After the battle, Stralsund fell into Danish and Brandenburgian hands, but the Danish king and the Brandenburgian elector, upon requests of Wrangel's heirs, permitted the body to be transferred to Stockholm, which happened in July 1680.
 On 1 December 1680, he was buried in the Wrangel family's crypt in Skokloster.
-His preserved written legacy is archived in the Gamla Riksarkivet (Great Imperial Archive), Stockholm.